-Asserted for Indicates

-1 Clock Sequencer at instruction boundary will begin execution of next instruction

-2 Clocks Sequencer at instruction boundary but will not begin next instruction immediately due to:

-pending trace exception OR

-pending interrupt exception

-3 Clocks MMU address translation cache miss - processor to begin table search OR

-Exception processing to begin for:

-reset ORbus error OR

-address error OR spurious interrupt OR

-autovectored interrupt OR

-F-line instruction (no coprocessor responded)

-Continuously Processor halted due to double bus fault

-The REFILL signal identifies when the microsequencer requests an instruction pipeline refill.
-Refill requests are a result of having to break sequential instruction execution to handle nonsequential events.
-Both exceptions and instructions can cause the assertion of REFILL.
-Instructions that cause refills include branches, jumps, instruction traps, returns, coprocessor general instructions that modify the program counter flow, and status register manipulations.
+Asserted for Indicates 1 Clock Sequencer at instruction boundary will begin execution of next instruction 2 Clocks Sequencer at instruction boundary but will not begin next instruction immediately due to: • pending trace exception OR • pending interrupt exception 3 Clocks MMU address translation cache miss - processor to begin table search OR Exception processing to begin for: • reset OR • bus error OR • address error OR • spurious interrupt OR • autovectored interrupt OR • F-line instruction (no coprocessor responded) Continuously Processor halted due to double bus fault structions that modify the program counter flow, and status register manipulations.
 Logical and arithmetic operations affecting the condition codes of the status register do not result in a refill request.
 However, operations like the MOVE <ea>,SR instruction, which updates the status register, cause a refill request since this can change the program space as defined by the function codes.
 When the program space changes, the processor must fetch data from the new space to replace data already prefetched from the old program space.
 Similarly, operations which affect the address translation mechanism of the memory management unit (MMU) cause a refill request.
 An instruction like the PMOVE <ea>,TC, which changes the translation control register, requires the processor to fetch data from the new address translation base.
 The Test Condition, Decrement, and Branch (DBcc) instruction causes two refill requests when the condition being tested is false.
 To optimize branching performance, the DBcc instruction requests a refill before the condition is tested.
 If the condition is false, another refill is requested to continue with the next sequential instruction.